Glo-riah/Predicting-Water-Well-Conditions-in-Tanzania/README.md

 3. The Tanzania Ministry of Water should ensure that the gps height(altitude of the well) for most water points is high enough
 4. The Tanzania Ministry of Water should also ensure that the people using the waterpoints pay either monthly, annually or per bucket to ensure that the wells are well maintained

+ # Repository Guide

+The data used for the project can be found here

+The images from EDA can be found here

+The notebook that contains the project can be found here

+The presentation for this project can be found here

+The data report can be found here